sharadd19/Blog-API-Full-Stack/README.md

 - I used Postman to simulate a client and had to think differenly when it came to creating the API endpoints that my frontend would eventually use.
 This meant being more thoughtful about what I would be sending in the response.
 - Figuring out how to get my frontend and backend to communicate when an API is involved.
 I used CORS to allow my backend to be accessed from a different domain
 - Configuring my application so that one command can run both the frontend and backend simulutaneously
+- Creating custom middleware to verify a user's JWT without requiring them to log in.
+The goal was to allow users to leave comments on posts with or without a username.
+Users with accounts should be able to leave a username if authenticated, while users without accounts should still be able to comment without authentication.
+Protecting the route for authenticated users would have blocked non-account users, so a solution was needed to handle both cases dynamically.